appserver-io/lang/README.md

 ### Boolean

-Using a `Boolean` instance to compare against anonther one or try to instanciate it with a not boolean value.
+Using a `Boolean` instance to compare against another one or try to instantiate it with a not boolean value.

 ```php
 // initialize a new Integer instance